International

 I-Chen Chen

-Assistant Professor of Tainan National University of the Arts
+She is currently on the faculty of Tainan National University of the Arts and National Sun Yat-sen University.

 Yuka Ohno